mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 2 Disaster!
 Roll on the mishap table, but you are not ejected from this career.
 3 You are invited to take part in a controversial event or exhibition.
 Roll Art or Investigate 8+.
 If you succeed, gain one Social Standing.
 If you fail, lose one Social Standing.
-4 You are a part of your homeworld’s celebrity circles.
+4 You are a part of your homeworld's celebrity circles.
 Gain one of Carouse 1, Persuade 1, Steward 1 or a Contact.
 5 One of your works is especially well received and popular, making you a minor celebrity.
 Gain a +1 DM to any one Benefi t roll.
 6 You gain a patron in the arts.
 Gain a +2 DM to your next Advancement check and an Ally.